 This excerpt will not be offered or shared with the general public.
 It is only available to people who consider themselves true change agents.
 To request your copy, email email@example.com or fill out the form below.
 We look forward to meeting more change agents!

 We are innovative thinkers who care about our clients as long-term partners.

-How can we help your employees Thrive At Work and boost company productivity?
-Contact us at email@example.com or fill out this form.
+How can we help your people Thrive At Work and boost company and employee productivity?
+Contact us at firstname.lastname@example.org or fill out this form.